 File Access Pattern Analysis

-Analyzing the files accessed by a process to identify unauthorized activity.
+Analyzing the way a process accesses local files to identify unauthorized activity.

 How it works

-Certain file access actions may not be statistically different from benign activity and therefore may not exceed the configured threshold.
+Certain file access actions may not be statistically different from authorized activity.

 File-modifying malware detection

 This patent describes a technique for detecting file modifying malware such as wipers and ransomware that overwrite portions of files and encrypt portions of a computer's memory, respectively.
 Processes that are traversing a directory are identified along with file access patterns.
 Processes executing on a computing device that are traversing a directory include:

 - changing a directory of a process (e.g., iteratively, systematically, repeatedly)